The Children’s Section

 Banner created by the young people attending the Children's Section Social Evening and Refugee Youth.

-New service announced: The Refugee Council is to deliver a new therapeutic service to unaccompanied children in order to help improve their mental health.
-The service, funded by the Department for Education, will enable us to run both therapy and psycho-education groups for separated children.
+The Refugee Council has started a new therapeutic service to unaccompanied children in order to help improve their mental health.
+The service, is now taking referrals.
 Find out more ...

 Statistics relating to separated children in the UK: